How to build a Vue.js Word (DOC and DOCX) viewer using Nutrient

 Yes, you can start a free trial of Nutrient, although you’ll have a watermark on documents without a license key.

-Yes, the viewer allows you to add annotations, text highlights, and even signatures to your documents.
+Yes.
+After conversion, the viewer allows you to add annotations, text highlights, and signatures to the PDF.

 If you experience any issues, you can reach out to the Nutrient Support team for assistance.